calendar October 2019 | updated icon October 2024 | read time 7 minute read | Topic Product Information Management

 The first place you’ll want keywords to go is the product title, but keep in mind that on Amazon, titles have to stay under 200 characters.
 That means you can only include the most relevant keywords.

-Amazon recommends including the brand name, size, color, material, and key feature in the title.
+When writing product names, Amazon recommends including the brand name, size, color, material, and key features in the title.
 It’s not a bad idea to stick to that formula, because any keywords you can’t fit in the title can be used elsewhere.

 Using Keywords In Your Product Description and Bullet Points